lifeofmatsu/matsu-logo-designer/README.md

 (https://gist.github.com/2a5d00690736b4c3a7ba.git)

 ##### Node.js
-JS framework used for this project.
+JavaScript framework used for this application.
 (https://nodejs.org/en)

 ##### Screencastify -